What makes it one of the most exciting technologies?

 How Does a Blockchain Work?

-You may be familiar with the concepts of spreadsheets or databases, which serve as tools for entering and storing data.
-However, a blockchain, while sharing this foundational premise, exhibits a fundamental distinction in how it structures and accesses data.
-At its core, a blockchain comprises specialised scripts or programs responsible for performing the typical database functions: the input and retrieval of information, and its secure storage.
+You may be familiar with spreadsheets or databases, which serve as tools for entering and storing data.
+However, a blockchain shares this foundational premise but exhibits a fundamental distinction in how it structures and accesses data.
+At its core, a blockchain comprises specialised scripts or programs that perform typical database functions.
+These functions include inputting, retrieving, and securely storing information.

 Types of Blockchain: